-The decrease in the LCR in the current quarter is primarily due to higher outflows related to secured funding and lower inflows related to secured lending.
-As of December 31, 2019, we and our U.S. Bank Subsidiaries are compliant with the minimum required LCR of 100%.
+The decrease in the LCR in the current quarter is due to higher average outflows, primarily related to secured funding with remaining maturities of less than 30 days.
+As of September 30, 2020, we and our U.S. Bank Subsidiaries are compliant with the minimum required LCR of 100%.